kroyxt/elp-documentation/docs/documentation.md

 **Language Fundamental:** An aspect of the language that can’t be changed by any single individual or groups of individuals.

-**The Official Proposal Committee:** is a group of six people responsible for ensuring that all Draft Proposals seeking officialisation through community vote adhere to the aims and goals of the Language.
+**The Official Proposal Committee:** Is a group of six people responsible for ensuring that all Draft Proposals seeking officialisation through community vote adhere to the aims and goals of the Language.

 ## History of the Encapsulated Language Project